 Glucose yields 36 ATP molecules, and fat yields 48 ATP molecules inside the mitochondria.
-So our body and brains get more efficient energy from fat/ketones.
+So our bodies and brains get more efficient energy from fat/ketones.

 That’s why we get “hangry” between meals and feel like we need to snack.
 Your body runs out of glucose and expects to get more.
 When it doesn’t get the expected glucose it sends danger signals to your brain.
 The addiction to sugar is directly related to the euphoria involved in blood sugar spikes.

 That’s the key to fat-adaptation on the Ketogenic diet

 You restrict your carbohydrate intake drastically and you trick your body into thinking it’s starving.
 Since you are eating a high-fat diet, your body senses the extra fat and is forced to use it as fuel.

 Your body always wants to burn glucose before fat, so you keep the glucose low and force it to burn fat.
 Just like anything, the more you do it, the better your body gets at it.

 You actually “train” your mitochondria how to burn fat and they become efficient at it.
 You recalibrate your metabolic machinery.
 This “fat adaptation” includes robust metabolic and enzymatic adaptations.

 Being fat adapted means eating and living in a state where you enjoy the benefits of using fats and ketones as your preferred source of energy.